-- 2.257 If the aggrieved has not pursued legal action, or pursued a legal remedy but has returned to us with outstanding outcomes not achievable through legal action, the caseworker should consider: (Policy requirement) - Is or was there an alternative legal remedy? - If so, is it/was it reasonable for the aggrieved to use it? - 2.258 When making a decision on alternative legal remedy the caseworker must consider the individual circumstances of the complainant and the case, and ensure this analysis is fully recorded on the decision form.
-(Policy requirement) - 2.259 The caseworker must review whether an alternative legal remedy exists, and whether it would be reasonable to expect a complainant to pursue one, throughout the lifetime of the case (including during an investigation).
-(Policy requirement) - 2.260 A process map is available in Annex O.
+- 2.271 The law31 says we cannot investigate if there is or was a legal remedy that the aggrieved could pursue or could have pursued, unless it is (or was) not reasonable for them to do so (Legal requirement).
+These legal remedies include established methods of challenging a decision.
+For example; a potential claim of clinical negligence or an option to pursue a Judicial Review. - 2.272 If the aggrieved has not pursued legal action, or pursued a legal remedy but has returned to us with outstanding outcomes not achievable through legal action, the caseworker should consider: (Policy requirement) - Is or was there an alternative legal remedy? - If so, is it/was it reasonable for the aggrieved to use it? - 2.273 When making a decision on alternative legal remedy the caseworker must consider the individual circumstances of the complainant and the case, and ensure this analysis is fully recorded on the decision form.
+(Policy requirement) - 2.274 The caseworker must review whether an alternative legal remedy exists, and whether it would be reasonable to expect a complainant to pursue one, throughout the lifetime of the case (including during an investigation).
+(Policy requirement)